MatiTea/owd-app-matrix-rain/README.md

 ## Configuration
 Edit the `config/matrix-rain/config.json` file that you copied during the installation
+- #### Set the rain speed
+    Choose a number to increase or decrease the speed multiplier
 - #### Set the default streams hue
     Choose a value between 0 and 360 to set the default hue of the streams
 - #### Enable/disable the draggableHue function